Mergifyio/mergify/docs/source/actions.rst

    * - ``strict_method``
      - string
      - ``merge``
-     - Update method to use to update the pull request with its base branch when :ref:`strict merge` is enabled.
+     - Method to use to update the pull request with its base branch when :ref:`strict merge` is enabled.
 Possible values:

        * ``merge`` to merge the base branch into the pull request.
        * ``rebase`` to rebase the pull request against its base branch.

-       Note that the ``rebase`` method has many drawbacks, see :ref:`strict rebase`.
+       Note that the ``rebase`` method has some drawbacks, see :ref:`strict rebase`.

    * - ``merge_bot_account``